thangle89/PersonalBlog/content/blog/key-factors-to-impact-performance-of-your-site/index.md

 mydiv.style = newStyle; // browser repaint
 ```
 The code creates `newStyle` object, it's detached from the DOM document.
 We can update the `newStyle` object separately then only apply the change one time.
-Similiarly for manipulating DOM, if we need to create DOM elements on the fly like inserting `<table>`, create new `<div>` ...etc, it's better to compute all the changes in one new object, then finally attach it to browser documnet.
+Similarly for manipulating DOM, if we need to create DOM elements on the fly like inserting `<table>`, create new `<div>` ...etc, it's better to compute all the changes in one new object, then finally attach it to browser document.

 - **Async and defer**: use `async` and `defer` attributes to specify the priority of each Javascript files.
 When browser sees scripts with `async` attribute, it will send the script to another thread to download, then parse in main thread when download is finished.
 With `defer` attribute, scripts will be downloaded after DOM tree finished parsing.
 You can see the order in more details in the following picture: